Gifted & Talented

 Important dates for the Universal Screening process at our school:

-At Meridian, our 2nd graders will be screened with the NNAT 3 beginning on September 12, 2019.
-Most students will be tested on either September 12, 13 or 19th, 2019.
+At Meridian, our 2nd graders will be screened with the NNAT 3 beginning on September 14, 2021.

 Parent/Staff/Student GT Recommendation:

-Referral paperwork must be received by October 14th in order for a student to be evaluated for GT this school year.
+Referral paperwork must be received by October 5, 2021 (no late requests will be accepted) in order for a student to be evaluated for GT this school year.

 Gifted & Talented Program Offerings